 of a Greek identity was the emergence of the Olympic games and the Oracle of Apollo at Delphi both of which had their roots in the 8th century.

 The Spartans who were founded by Lycurgus around 800 BC were known for their militaristic society.
 These Spartans, known as the Lacedemonians controlled the Peloponessos.
-The Spartans had no always lived in such a society.
+The Spartans had not always lived in such a society.
 Earlier in

 they had produced art, poetry and music and seemed to be on the same course as the rest of Greek civilization which might have led them to give us some of the famous names that have been passed down through history.
 But from the late 8th Century Sparta fought a war with their neighbors in Messinia to the west and unlike other wars in ancient Greece where an invading army fought, won, worked out a treaty and left (to fight again someday), the Spartans subjugated the entire population of Messinia, reducing

 them to slaves or helots.
 These helots were no more than serfs and worked the land for the Spartans.
-Because the helots vastly outnumbered them, the Spartans had to create a society that would protect them not just from external enemies but from a revolt from within.
+Because the helots vastly outnumbered them, the Spartans had to create a society that would protect themselves not just from external enemies but from a helot revolt from within.
 Men lived in barracks and male children were taken from their mothers at a young age to learn how to serve the state, meaning the art of warfare.
 Unhealthy children were killed or left to die.
 Life had one purpose.
 To defend

 The Spartan Constitution was credited to Lycurgus who in his travels had studied governments in Crete and Ionia, had read the epics of Homer which strongly influenced his ideas on how a nation should be run.
-Lycurgus travels to Delphi for guidance.
-Told by the Oracle that his laws would make Sparta famous, he returns to convince first his influential friends and eventually all the Spartans that his reforms will bring power and glory to Sparta.
+Lycurgus traveled to Delphi for guidance.
+Told by the Oracle that his laws would make Sparta famous, he returned to convince first his influential friends and eventually all the Spartans that his reforms will bring power and glory to Sparta.
 The system

 of government he created included two Kings, five ephors (executives), a council of thirty elders and a general assembly which was made up of all male citizens.
 Full citizenship was reserved for the elite, known as the Spartiates who spent much of their time training for and fighting in wars, while their helots worked the land to provide food for the communal mess halls known as syssitia.
 This is where the Spartiates ate their meals and each was expected to contribute a certain quota of produce